 Ensure reasonable access to rights-of-way for all providers consistent with federal and state laws.
-Require notification to the city prior to a utility's maintenance or removal of vegetation in city right-of-way.
+Require notification to the city prior to a utility's maintenance or removal of vegetation compliance with the City's permitting process for any activity within city right-of-way. {Suggested by Engineering staff}